Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 #### NVIDIA related

-The Microservices version of the NeMo inference engine requires the model to be downlaoded from the NVIDIA repository at [nvcr.io](https://nvcr.io).
-For that you need a login from NVIDIA for [NGC](https://ngc.nvidia.com/signin).
+The Microservices version of the NeMo inference engine requires the model to be downlaoded from the NVIDIA repository at [nvcr.io](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags).
+For that, you need a login from NVIDIA for [NGC](https://ngc.nvidia.com/signin).
 With that you can request an API token to login to the NVIDIA repository.

 ![](./NVIDIA-NeMo.gif)

 #### Huggingface related

 Since you are downloading the model from Huggingface, you need to register and create a [HuggingFace](https://huggingface.co/) user login.
 After logging into huggingface with your userid and password, [create a user access token](https://huggingface.co/docs/hub/en/security-tokens) to clone any model using git_lfs.
 This is a required step to clone a Large Language model such as Mistral-7b-instructv0.1

 Make sure you edit [model_generator.sh](https://github.com/Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/blob/main/docker/inference/modelgenerator.sh) and replace the "user" and "token" with your information from huggingface before you move to the next step.

 ```